Coupar Angus F.C. (1877): History

 Coupar Angus also reached the third round of the national cup that season for the first time, but this was because Fair City Athletics did not turn up to the first round tie and the club drew a bye in the second.
 In the third, the club lost 3–2 at Erin Rovers of Perth, all five goals coming in the second half.
-The club made the third round the following season, after recording its biggest Cup win of 9–2 against Blairgowrie Our Boys, and again getting the benefit of a bye.
+The club made the third round again the following season, after recording its biggest Cup win of 9–2 against Blairgowrie Our Boys, and again getting the benefit of a bye.
 In the third the club lost to Dundee Wanderers by its then-biggest Scottish Cup defeat of 8–0.

 In 1889–90, the club equalled its defeat, against Fair City Athletics in the second round of the Cup.
 To the surprise of most, Coupar Angus turned the result around in the Perthshire Cup three weeks later, being 5–3 up at home to the F.C.A. with ten minutes remaining, when visiting supporters invaded the pitch in protest at an injury, leaving Coupar Angus "in a state of riot" after 200 Perth "rowdies" ran amok.
-Coupar Angus went on to the final, losing to St Johnstone at Balhousie Park; Coupar Angus took an early lead, and the score remained 1–1 at half-time, but four quick second half goals sent the cup to Perth for the first time.
+Coupar Angus went on to the final, beating Crieff 10–1 away in the semi-final thanks to seven goals for Lawson.
+In the final, the club lost to St Johnstone at Balhousie Park; Coupar Angus took an early lead, and the score remained 1–1 at half-time, but four quick second half goals sent the cup to Perth for the first time.

 In 1891–92, the Scottish Football Association introduced qualifying rounds.
 That season, the club reached the penultimate round before the competition proper, but scratched to Dunblane.
 Its defeat in the first preliminary round in 1892–93 to Blairgowrie Our Boys was the club's final Scottish Cup tie.
 The club continued into the 1893–94 season, but did not enter the Scottish Cup, and its final competitive match was a 6–0 defeat at Tulloch in the Perthshire Cup.

 The name was revived on at least two further occasions, the current Coupar Angus F.C. side being a Junior club.

 Colours

-The club played in navy and white striped shirts - in the context of the time, "stripes" referred to hoops until the mid-1880s - and white shorts until 1892.
+The club originally played in navy and white 1½" or 1" striped shirts - in the context of the time, "stripes" referred to hoops until the mid-1880s - with white knickers and navy and white stockings until 1892.
 In its final matches, the club wore plain navy shirts.